PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-08 07:47:25
+Last updated: 2024-04-08 07:48:03
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: You're Reek.
+You'll always be Reek, no matter how sweet you smell.
+Your nose may lie to you.
+Remember your name.
+Remember who you are.  -  Ramsay Bolton